-Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the consolidated entity.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the IFRS7(35K) consolidated entity.
 The consolidated entity has a strict code of credit, including obtaining agency credit information, confirming references and setting appropriate credit limits.
 The consolidated entity obtains guarantees where appropriate to mitigate credit risk.
 The maximum exposure to credit risk at the reporting date to recognised financial assets is the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
 The consolidated entity does not hold any collateral.

-The consolidated entity has adopted a lifetime expected loss allowance in estimating expected credit losses to trade receivables through the use of a provisions matrix using fixed rates of credit loss provisioning.
+The consolidated entity has adopted a lifetime expected loss allowance in estimating expected credit losses to trade IFRS7(35G) receivables through the use of a provisions matrix using fixed rates of credit loss provisioning.
 These provisions are considered representative across all customers of the consolidated entity based on recent sales experience, historical collection rates and forward-looking information that is available.
-As disclosed in note 11 due to the Coronavirus (COVID-19) pandemic, the calculation of expected credit losses has been revised as at 31 December 2022 and rates have increased in each category up to 6 months overdue.
+As disclosed in note 11, due to the current environment, the calculation of expected credit losses has been revised as at 31 December 2023 and rates have increased in each category up to 6 months overdue.

-The consolidated entity has a credit risk exposure with a major Internationaland copper exporter, which as at 31 December 2022 owed the consolidated entity CU10,680,000 (76% of trade receivables) (2021: CU9,510,000 (74% of trade receivables)).
-Despite the impact that the Coronavirus (COVID-19) pandemic has had on this major Internationaland copper exporter, this balance was within its terms of trade and no impairment was made as at 31 December 2022.
+The consolidated entity has a credit risk exposure with a major Internationaland copper exporter, which as at 31 December IFRS7(35B)(c) 2023 owed the consolidated entity CU10,680,000 (76% of trade receivables) (2022: CU9,510,000 (74% of trade receivables)).
+This balance was within its terms of trade and no impairment was made as at 31 December 2023.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.

 Generally, trade receivables are written off when there is no reasonable expectation of recovery.
-Indicators of this include the failure of a debtor to engage in a repayment plan, no active enforcement activity and a failure to make contractual payments for a period greater than 1 year.
+Indicators of this include the IFRS7(35F)(e) failure of a debtor to engage in a repayment plan, no active enforcement activity and a failure to make contractual payments for a period greater than 1 year.